MeasureAuthoringTool/madie-frontend-template/README.md

 # madie-frontend-template

-This is a single-spa Application Template replace occurences of 'madie-frontend-template' with your application name.
-Also rename src/madie-madie-frontend-template.tsx with madie-madie-<your app>.tsx
+This is a single-spa Application Template replace occurrences of 'madie-frontend-template' with your application name.
+Also rename src/madie-madie-frontend-template.tsx with madie-madie-&lt;your app&gt;.tsx